Josephine Yaroshevich: Biography

-Josephine Yaroshevich was born in Kharkiv to a Jewish family, and grew up in Odessa.
-She studied art at Odessa with well-known painters Lev Mejberg and Zoy Ivnitzkaia.
+Josephine Yaroshevich was born in Kharkiv to a Jewish family, and grew up in Odesa.
+She studied art at Odesa with well-known painters Lev Mejberg and Zoy Ivnitzkaia.
 She also studied at the Moscow Art Academy under the guidance of professor Volia Nikolatvich Liahov.
 She taught at the Stroganoff Academy and Polygraphists Institute, and worked at the famous Taganka Theater, both in Moscow.
 There, she was associated with Nonconformists Group.
-The origins of her art stem from the Russian Avant-garde; Kandinsky, Malevich, El Lissitzky and Scriabin influenced her spiritual and aesthetic development.
+The origins of her art stem from the Russian avant-garde; Kandinsky, Malevich, El Lissitzky and Scriabin influenced her spiritual and aesthetic development.

 She has resided in Jerusalem since 1973.
 Here, she taught at the Bezalel Academy of Arts and Design, and worked at the Israel Museum, the Rockefeller Museum and the Hebrew University.